New Petrol Price in Pakistan Today (03-10-2025)

 Crude oil forms underground over millions of years as ancient organisms decay.

-Refineries extract and process it into petroleum-based fuels like petrol and diesel.
-These fuels power vehicles, industries, and electricity generation.
+Refineries extract and process it into petroleum-based fuels, such as gasoline and diesel, which power vehicles, industries, and electricity generation.
 Petroleum is also the base for countless products, including plastics, lubricants, and synthetic fibres.
-Its role in transportation, manufacturing, and energy makes it one of the most valuable resources in the world.
+Its role in transportation, manufacturing, and energy makes it one of the most valuable resources globally.

 Types of Petroleum Products